wintvelt/sst-test/README.md

 `arns.js` file, exposing lambda arns in the same way.
 For setting permissions.
 Typically for sns topics to publish to.
 `functions.js`, which exposes `invoke[FunctionName]` style functions for lambda invocation.
-- All functions in client will expect `process.env.STAGE` to be set (to either prod or dev)
+- All functions in client will expect `process.env.STAGE` to be set (to either prod or dev).
+This env variable is set inside the CI/CD deployment flow, but you will need to set it in the function environment variables - typically api stack - as `STAGE: process.env.STAGE`

 so they can be used like this
 ```javascript